Sean Shakeri

 The mind is most engaged in situations that require analysis, planning, and logical thinking.
 This includes career decisions, business strategy, financial management, problem-solving, and learning.
 It is also active when discussing ideas, challenging perspectives, and refining thinking through interaction with others or tools such as AI.
 The practices are as follows:

 My journey has been shaped by structured thinking, continuous learning, and practical experience.
 I chose to study Industrial Engineering and Management to build a strong foundation and develop a systematic way of approaching problems.
 At that stage, the focus was simply on creating clarity and direction for my future.Over the years, I have had the opportunity to work with a wide range of organizations, supporting them in improving performance, implementing Quality Management Systems, and building more effective ways of operating.
-I have also been involved in training professionals in developing management systems based on quality standards and continuous improvement.My work began in the manufacturing and petrochemical industries and gradually expanded into sectors such as food, health, fashion, services, and technology.
-This exposure has provided different perspectives on how organizations operate and evolve across industries.Today, while I continue to collaborate with corporate organizations, much of my focus is on service-oriented businesses that interact closely with customers, including restaurants, hospitality, real estate, and the public sector.Through this journey, I have developed a practical and structured way of working, focused on bringing clarity, improving performance, and creating systems that support consistent and meaningful results.Visit my professional work at Kit In Motion.
+I have also been involved in training professionals in developing management systems based on quality standards and continuous improvement.My work began in the manufacturing and petrochemical industries and gradually expanded into sectors such as food, health, services, and technology.
+This exposure has provided different perspectives on how organizations operate and evolve across industries.Today, while I continue to collaborate with corporate organizations, much of my work focuses on service-oriented businesses that interact closely with customers, from consulting firms and talent management organizations to industries such as healthcare, retail, education, restaurants, hospitality, real estate, and the public sector.Through this journey, I have developed a practical and structured way of working, focused on bringing clarity, improving performance, and creating systems that support consistent and meaningful results.Visit my professional work at Kit In Motion.

 The heart is the center of meaning, connection, and inner awareness.
 It shapes how we relate to ourselves, to others, and to the world around us.
 Through reflection and presence, the heart allows us to understand what truly matters and guides us toward a more balanced and fulfilling life.Our experience is not only shaped by what we think or do, but also by how we feel and connect.
 Developing awareness of the heart is an ongoing process of learning, observing, and aligning with our values.
 It supports a deeper sense of clarity, strengthens our relationships, and brings a more grounded and meaningful perspective to life.